MoniMurray/bookworms-et-al/README.md

 - Add an explanation of what env variables are, where to get them ie Django Secret Key is a 16-random-character key

-The site is deployed using Heroku - [eCommerce Project 5](https://mym-bookworms-et-al-b7ea61e35a6e.herokuapp.com/)
+The site is deployed using Heroku - [Bookworms et al](https://mym-bookworms-et-al-b7ea61e35a6e.herokuapp.com/)

 ### To Deploy the site using Heroku: